juansebsol/xnet-circ-supply-tracker/README.md

 - Load env/config.
 - Fetch total token supply.
 - Load locked wallet list.
-- Batch fetch each wallet balance (parsed token accounts first; fallback path).
+- Batch fetch each address balance (token account first, then wallet owner fallback).
 - Sum locked; calc circ.
 - Insert snapshot row.
 - Upsert per‑wallet balances.
 - Log run metrics (`circ_log`).

+**getAddressTokenBalance()** (from `src/fetchSupply.js`)
+- First tries to treat address as a token account: checks account info and gets balance if valid.
+- If not a token account (or not for our mint), falls back to treating as wallet owner.
+- Uses parsed token accounts first, then raw enumeration as fallback.
+- Handles both token account addresses and wallet addresses in the locked list.

 **insertSupplySnapshot() / upsertWalletBalances() / logCircRun()** (from `src/upsert.js`)
 - Direct Supabase writes.